manfredsteyer/angular-oauth2-oidc/README.md

 ## Tested Environment

-Successfully tested with **Angular 6** and its Router, PathLocationStrategy as well as HashLocationStrategy and CommonJS-Bundling via webpack.
+Successfully tested with **Angular 7** and its Router, PathLocationStrategy as well as HashLocationStrategy and CommonJS-Bundling via webpack.
 At server side we've used IdentityServer (.NET/ .NET Core) and Redhat's Keycloak (Java).

+**Angular 6**: Use Version 4.x of this library.
+Version 4.x was tested with Angular 6.
+You can also try the newer version 5.x of this library which has a much smaller bundle size.

 **Angular 5.x or 4.3**: If you need support for Angular < 6 (4.3 to 5.x) you can download the former version 3.1.4 (npm i angular-oauth2-oidc@^3 --save).

 ## Release Cycle

-- One major release for each Angular version
+- We plan one major release for each Angular version
     - Will contain new features
     - Will contain bug fixes and PRs
-- Critical Bugfixes on a regular basis
+- Critical Bugfixes on demand

 ## Contributions
 - Feel free to file pull requests